 If you’re just starting to get your head around cloth nappies and want some cost effective ways to try before you buy there are plenty of options.
 Nappy Libraries are a great resource to get to know different nappies and try them out at home.
 However, if you’re trialling with a newborn be aware that the fit and style can be quite different, and as baby grows you may find that different nappies fit better.
 It is also worth noting that you don’t know how the nappies have been treated previously (which can affect the absorbancy).

-Nappy selling websites often offer trial kits, have a look at Fill Your Pants and The Nappy Lady for more information.
+Nappy selling websites often offer trial kits, have a look at The Nappy Gurus and The Nappy Lady for more information.
 And some nappy brands, like Baba and Boo, also offer a trial nappy scheme, where you can send back the nappy if it doesn’t work for you, and receive a 70% refund of the cost.

 You can also check if your local council offers an incentive to try cloth nappies by checking their website.